tomcam/tinygh/docs/README.md

-# tinygh is the smallest GitHub Pages test
+# tinygh is the smallest GitHub Pages/Jekyll test, with some VuePress observations

 See this on [GitHub Pages](https://tomcam.github.io/tinygh/)